-(0-40) Cr.
+Cr.
 1-12.
 Repeatable.
 S.

-Prereq: Second-year classification in veterinary medicine

-International Preceptorships and Study Abroad Group programs.
+Prereq: Classification in veterinary medicine or permission of the instructor International Preceptorships and Study Abroad Group programs.
 This course will provide opportunities for students to be involved in applied clinical, production, and/or research experiences in international locations.
 The course consists of 40 hour per week experiential learning opportunities.